Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Mississippi State Stats and Trends

-- So far this season Mississippi State has two wins against the spread.
+- Mississippi State has two wins against the spread in five games this year.

-- Mississippi State's games this year have hit the over on two of five set point totals (40%).
+- Mississippi State's games this year have gone over the total in two out of five opportunities (40%).

-- When Mississippi State puts up more than 22 points, it is 2-3 against the spread and 3-2 overall.
+- Mississippi State is 2-3 against the spread and 3-2 overall when the team records more than 22 points.

-- In games that Mississippi State totals over 300.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Mississippi State picks up more than 300.7 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Bulldogs have seven giveaways this season, while the Crimson Tide have nine takeaways .
+- The Bulldogs have turned the ball over seven times, two fewer times than the Crimson Tide have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.